Regulation and Frontier Housing Supply: Introduction

-No tax in an otherwise unregulated environment would induce firms to build below MES.
-The average height over multiple units of land can be less than MES in an unregulated competitive environment, with some plots left undeveloped and others developed to MES.
-As this occurs in equilibrium only together with price equal to minimum average cost, we accordingly set regulatory tax in the region with economies of scale equal to price less the frontier minimum average cost (see Figures \ref{fig:PQSF} and \ref{figACMC}).
+The regulatory tax definition needs modifying for heights below MES, where no tax in an unregulated environment would induce firms to build.
+To account for such observed buildings, we conceptualize the relevant land areas as covering multiple plots.
+Then, when demand at minimum average cost falls short of MES, equilibrium absent regulation will consist of some plots developed to MES and others left undeveloped, with average height over all plots equal to quantity demanded.
+We thus define regulatory tax in the region with economies of scale equal to price less the frontier minimum average cost (see Figures \ref{fig:PQSF} and \ref{fig:ACMC}).

-Figure \ref{fig:PQSF} suggests that the frontier is identified by the minimum observed price at each height.
-However, apartment and building level measurement errors, including structural quality {independent of locational quality} (amenities, in the parlance of the literature), complicate the analysis by obscuring the frontier.
-Identification now depends on variation in prices within and between buildings in close proximity and the supports of measurement error and regulation.
-Our reliance on the supports follows from a result in \cite{schwarz2010consistent} that identifies the density of a mismeasured variable by assuming that the density of the variable vanishes on some interval, but that the measurement error has support on the reals.
-Additional parametric distributional assumptions on the unobservables, which we base on the stochastic frontier analysis (SFA) literature \citep[e.g.,][]{kumbhakar2020stochastic,greene2008econometric}, are not needed for identification but are useful for estimation because they result in a computationally simple maximum likelihood estimator with faster convergence rates than a nonparametric approach.

-Consistent estimation of the frontier relies crucially on not restricting the parameters of the distribution of deviations from the frontier across heights.
-Traditionally, distributional parameters have been specified as invariant across the conditioning variables, with the unexpected implication that the estimated frontier will equal the estimated mean regression just shifted downwards by a constant (see \eqref{Ey} and the discussion that follows).
-Thus we have a separate distribution for deviations at each height.

-Although we rely heavily on SFA estimation techniques, our analysis has some crucial differences.
-First, SFA assumes unregulated markets and uses deviations from the frontier to estimate firm efficiency, while we assume firm efficiency and use deviations from the frontier to estimate regulation.
-Second, we incorporate economies of scale.
-In unregulated markets, perfectly competitive firms never produce at output levels with economies of scale, and so in the SFA literature, there is neither a need nor the possibility to uncover the production function in this region.
-Regulation, however, can induce firms to produce there and so such a region must be taken into account.
-Third, instead of obtaining the frontier by relating a cost, production, or profit function to inputs, we obtain the frontier by estimating a supply function.
-We then infer the corresponding relationship between costs and {outputs}.